syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}
 Please add the below code snippet in the MainActivity class
-•	In the MainActivity.cs class, declare an instance of SfDiagram globally.
+*	In the MainActivity.cs class, declare an instance of SfDiagram globally.
-•	In the override method OnCreate, set the content view to Main.
+*	In the override method OnCreate, set the content view to Main.
+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight c# %}
 using Syncfusion.SfDiagram.Android;